openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 The conversion function should return a vector of node outputs that are mapped to corresponding outputs of the original framework operation in the same order.

+Some frameworks require output names of the operation to be provided during conversion.
+For PaddlePaddle operations, it is generally necessary to provide names for all outputs using the ``NamedOutputs`` container.
+Usually those names can be found in source code of the individual operation in PaddlePaddle code.
+The next example shows such conversion for the ``top_k_v2`` operation.

+.. doxygensnippet:: docs/snippets/ov_extensions.cpp
+   :language: cpp
+   :fragment: [frontend_extension_paddle_TopK]

+For TensorFlow framework, if an operation has more than one output, it is recommended to assign names to those outputs using the ``NamedOutputVector`` structure which allows both indexed and named output access.
+For a description of TensorFlow operations, including the names of their outputs, refer to the `tf.raw_ops <https://www.tensorflow.org/api_docs/python/tf/raw_ops/>`__ documentation page.
+The next example shows such conversion for the ``TopKV2`` operation.

+.. doxygensnippet:: docs/snippets/ov_extensions.cpp
+   :language: cpp
+   :fragment: [frontend_extension_tf_TopK]

 @endsphinxdirective